 Today, there are styles of y fronts that no longer feature the y style in the form that it has become famous for.
 In fact there may be no y as such visible at all.
 But they have retained the easy access side opening or fly mechanism.
 This includes some of the Jockey underwear UK designs.
 Calvin Klein and Diesel are two of the big names that have taken the y-front and breathed a new sense of life, trendiness and fashion into what would otherwise be a boring and drab undergarment.

-2009 officially marked 75 years since the first appearance of the Jockey Y Fronts, and to celebrate, Jockey released the Jockey Retro Y-Fronts and matching Retro Shirts range, available in 6 different colours.
-They also released Jockey Y-Fronts for Women (more on the latter later).
+2009 officially marked 75 years since the first appearance of the Jockey Y Fronts.
+To celebrate, Jockey released the Jockey Retro Y-Fronts and matching Retro Shirts range.
+It was available in 6 different colours.The briefs and shirts have since been discontinued, but the retro trunks are still available in 3 different colours.
 Jockey underwear for men is as popular today as it ever was.

 Just to confuse matters further, some outlets have decided to call these boxer shorts too anyway, despite a clear difference in the design and performance.
 While some boxer briefs do have a y front opening, other styles have a side fly opening or button opening.
 We’ll cover the traditional look y fronts and the side fly aka A-Fronts or fly-fronts, and button opening variations here.

-While y-front underwear remain a popular mens briefs UK underwear, a demand for Y-fronts for women emerged.
+While y-front underwear remain a popular mens briefs UK underwear, a perceived demand for Y-fronts for women emerged.
 Fashion as we know is ever evolving, what was in fashion 10 years ago, is now something acceptable only in a Fancy Dress Party.
 And some things that go out of fashion, return to being in fashion.

 Anyway regarding the continuous blurring between male and female fashions, which Calvin Klein captured so well in some of its campaigns and the CK-One fragrance, this perhaps comes as no surprise.
 After all, male grooming is a still young and booming industry and one that was traditionally female only.
 Men’s skin care was rare enough 10 years ago, but now there are specific and ever expanding men’s cosmetics and skin care ranges too.